zxwk1998/vue-admin-better/README.en.md

 - Let's have a cup of coffee, and then contact QQ 783963206 to invite you to the discussion group.
-Because of the large number of users, if you haven't passed a friend's request, please contact Alipay on the Alipay payment page, whether you invite or not, you can enjoy the open source code, thank you for your support and trust, and provide the vue-admin-beautifu basic version in the group.
+Because of the large number of users, if you haven't passed a friend's request, please contact Alipay on the Alipay payment page, whether you invite or not, you can enjoy the open source code, thank you for your support and trust, and provide the vue-admin-better basic version in the group.
 Automatic configuration tutorial of development tools and project development documents.

 <table>